stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 ### Retrieve a Directory

 You will typically retrieve a `Directory` linked from another resource.

-You can also retrieve it or as a direct reference, such as `account.directory`.
+E.g. You can retrieve it as a direct reference, such as `account.directory`.

 Finally, you can also directly retrieve a specific directory using the `href` (REST URL) value.
 For any directory, you can [find the directory href](#locate-the-directory-rest-url) in the Stormpath console.